-During the early amortization period of a fixed-rate loan, a large percentage of your payment pays interest, and a significantly smaller part toward principal.
-This proportion gradually reverses itself as the loan ages.
+When you first take out a fixed-rate mortgage loan, most of your payment goes toward interest.
+This proportion reverses itself as the loan ages.

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-People choose these types of loans when interest rates are low and they wish to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People choose fixed-rate loans because interest rates are low and they wish to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
 Call Channel Mortgage LLC at (718) 639-9500 for details.

-Most ARM programs have a "cap" that protects borrowers from sudden increases in monthly payments.
-Your ARM may feature a cap on how much your interest rate can go up in one period.
-For example: no more than two percent a year, even though the underlying index increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your monthly payment can increase in a given period.
-Plus, almost all adjustable programs have a "lifetime cap" — this cap means that your interest rate can't go over the cap amount.
+Most programs have a "cap" that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than a couple percent per year, even though the index the rate is based on goes up by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that your payment can increase in a given period.
+Additionally, the great majority of ARM programs have a "lifetime cap" — the rate can't ever exceed the capped percentage.

-ARMs most often feature their lowest rates toward the beginning.
-They usually provide the lower rate for an initial period that varies greatly.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are usually best for borrowers who expect to move in three or five years.
-These types of ARMs are best for people who plan to move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are often best for people who anticipate moving in three or five years.
+These types of adjustable rate loans benefit people who plan to move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (718) 639-9500.
 We answer questions about different types of loans every day.